70 Open Study/Research Award

 6 – 10 months for Doctoral Research candidates - Candidates applying for a grant of less than 8 months are asked to please include the grant length in their Project Title within the application, indicating the number of months in parentheses.
 For example, “Fulbright Research Proposal Title (6).”

 Grants begin in mid-September 2024, usually with an orientation meeting in Germany.
 A later start may be considered if before April 2025.

 Pre-Departure and In-Country Orientation: Grantees will participate in an online pre-departure orientation meeting and also participate in an in-country in-person orientation meeting held by Fulbright Germany.

 Applicants are welcome from all academic fields.
 They must have completed at least a bachelor's degree at the start of the grant.
 Academic qualifications should be specific to a clear and feasible project or study plan.

-Candidates who have strong intercultural and leadership skills, and who have experience and motivation for community engagement, are particularly encouraged.
-Adaptability, flexibility, and openness are required.
+Candidates who have strong intercultural and leadership skills, and who have experience with and motivation for community engagement, are particularly encouraged.
+Adaptability, resilience, and openness are a requirement.